Please do not use any of the licensed supplies without purchasing them first.

 Now highlight one of your mask layers.
 I have chosen the bottom-most mask.

-Right click and choose Blending Options from the layers pallet.
+Right click and choose Blending Options from the layers panel.
 Add a Pattern Overlay.
 Click on the pattern dropdown and choose the AoRK_LightPlay that I provided earlier.

 In the Animation Panel, highlight the LAST frame in your animation.